joaobiriba/ningjs-presentation/content.md

 A declarative framework for building virtual reality experiences on the Web

 <!-- NOTES -->
-Launched in Dec 2015

-Why?
-- Easy for anyone to create VR content, no graphics knowledge
+- Easy for web developers to create VR content, without graphics knowledge
-- Enable web developers, great at growing ecosystems
-- Prototype and experiment WebVR and VR faster
+- Prototype and experiment WebVR and VR UX faster
 - Vehicle to kickstart WebVR ecosystem
+- Going to go into the concepts and specifics of the framework and its APIs, so you can go home and start playing with it...

 ---